Mitra Hartmann

 Mitra J.Z.
 Hartmann is a professor of mechanical engineering and biomedical engineering at the Robert R. McCormick School of Engineering and Applied Science at Northwestern University.
 She specializes in robotics, sensory acquisition behaviors, sensorimotor integration, and neuroethology.
-Her lab focuses on translating sensory signals felt by whiskers to robotics.
+Her lab focuses on understanding sensory signals produced by whiskers and applying similar principles to robotics.

 Career

 Hartmann earned a B.S. in applied and engineering physics at Cornell University and a PhD in integrative neuroscience from the California Institute of Technology (Caltech).
 She was a computational neurobiology postdoc at Caltech and a bio-computing postdoc at the Jet Propulsion Lab.
 She joined the faculty at Northwestern in 2003 and won the McCormick School of Engineering Teacher of the Year Award in 2009, 2010, and 2011.

 She became an American Institute for Medical and Biological Engineering Fellow in 2017 and is an editorial board member for the Journal of Neurophysiology, a programming committee member for the Barrels Society, and a National Institutes of Health SMI study section member.